victordomingos/Count-files/README.md

 We plan to submit this to PyPI as soon as possible, in order to provide a more straight-forward instalation and upgrade process.
-While that doesn't happen, please feel free to take a look at the next section and maybe consider contributing to this project.
+While that doesn't happen, please feel free to take a look at the last section and maybe consider contributing to this project.

 ### On iPhone or iPad (in Pythonista 3 for iOS)